RobinHankin/schwarzschild/inst/JOSE/paper.md

 In the teaching of numerical subjects such as physics, mathematical accuracy is an important requirement for informative diagrams.
-However, in this context a diagram should be viewed as the _end_ of a process of calculation, not an object in its own right.
+However, many users of such diagrams will want the ability to customise or otherwise modify them.
 In computer terminology one would need the source code as well as the final image and such source code is not currently available.
 The `schwarzschild` R package [@rcore2019], available under the General Public License, fills this need.

 The package is intended as a resource for lecturers of general relativity and it is envisaged that the diagrams be used as visual